Preoccupations

-Preoccupations is a Canadian post-punk band from Calgary, Alberta, formed in 2012 under the name Viet Cong.
-The band consists of Matt Flegel (vocals, bass), Scott Munro (guitar, synth), Daniel Christiansen (guitar) and Mike Wallace (drums).
+Preoccupations is a Canadian post-punk band from Calgary, Alberta, that formed in 2012 under the name Viet Cong.
+It has comprised vocalist-bassist Matt Flegel, guitarist-keyboardist Scott Munro, guitarist Daniel Christiansen and drummer Mike Wallace since inception.
 Flegel and Wallace had previously been members of the band Women, which broke up in 2010.
 The group's musical style has been described as "labyrinthine post-punk".

 To date, the band has released five studio albums: Viet Cong (2015), Preoccupations (2016), New Material (2018) Arrangements (2022), and Ill At Ease (2025).

 History

 Formation and Viet Cong (2012–2015)

 In 2010, the band Women entered an indefinite hiatus after an onstage fight.
 That band's guitarist, Christopher Reimer, died in 2012.
-Following Reimer's death and the disbanding of Women, ex-Women bassist Flegel decided to form a new band with guitarist Munro (formerly of Lab Coast); the two had recently toured together as live musicians for Chad VanGaalen.
-They recruited ex-Women drummer Wallace and guitarist Christiansen (the latter previously performed in a Black Sabbath cover band alongside Flegel and Wallace).
+Following Reimer's death and the disbanding of Women, ex-Women bassist Matt Flegel decided to form a new band with guitarist Scott Munro (formerly of Lab Coast); the two had recently toured together as live musicians for Chad VanGaalen.
+They recruited ex-Women drummer Mike Wallace and guitarist Daniel Christiansen (the latter previously performed in a Black Sabbath cover band alongside Flegel and Wallace).

 The band's debut EP, a self-released cassette, was issued in 2013.

 The band performed at SXSW festival in 2014, and then signed to Canadian record label Flemish Eye.
 The band's cassette release was reissued by Mexican Summer on vinyl on July 8, 2014.

 The band released their debut album, Viet Cong, on January 20, 2015, on Jagjaguwar and Flemish Eye.
 The band announced plans for a North American and European tour to promote the album.